openvmp/partcad/docs/source/index.rst

 is the first build system and package manager for CAD models, and a framework for creating assemblies.

-PartCAD allows to maintain information about mechanical parts, how they come together to form larger assemblies, and to reuse the same parts in multiple assemblies, multiple projects.
+PartCAD allows maintenance information about mechanical parts, how they come together to form larger assemblies and to reuse the same parts in multiple assemblies, and multiple projects.
 The implementation of parts can change over time
 (e.g. optimize or migrate to ``build123d`` from ``STEP``) without the need to update all of the part consumers.